The Subject Leader for Mathematics is Mrs H Reed.

 Children will understand the importance of Mathematics in enabling them to access other areas of learning and operate successfully in everyday life.

-Children will have a positive and confident attitude towards Mathematics.
+Children will have a positive and confident attitude towards Mathematics and demonstrate pride and persistence in their learning.